On the normality of the concatenated Fibonacci constant: Structural analysis of the digit distribution

 \subsection{The trailing digits}

-The Fibonacci sequence modulo $10^{k}$ is periodic with Pisano period $\pi(10^{k})$.
-For $k=1$, the period is $60$, and the distribution of last digits over one period is non-uniform: the Fibonacci sequence is uniformly distributed modulo $m$ if and only if $m$ is a power of $5$ \cite{kuipers,bumby}.
-In particular, the distribution modulo $10$ is not uniform.
+The trailing digits of $F_{n}$ are governed by $F_{n} \bmod 10^{k}$, which, by Wall's theorem \cite{wall}, is purely periodic with Pisano period $\pi(10^{k})$, where $\pi(m)$ denotes the least integer $P \geq 1$ such that $F_{n+P} \equiv F_{n} \pmod{m}$ for all $n \geq 1$; one has $\pi(10^{k}) \asymp 10^{k}$.
+The distribution of these trailing blocks over one period is non-uniform for every $k$: by a theorem of Kuipers and Shiue \cite{kuipers}, with the general second-order case treated by Bumby \cite{bumby}, the Fibonacci sequence is uniformly distributed modulo $m$ if and only if $m$ is a power of $5$, and $10^{k} = 2^{k}5^{k}$ is never such a power.
+The obstruction is entirely $2$-adic: modulo $5^{k}$ the sequence is equidistributed \cite{niederreiter}, whereas modulo $2$ it runs $1, 1, 0, 1, 1, 0, \ldots$ with period $3$, so that $F_{n}$ is even precisely when $3 \mid n$ and odd values outnumber even ones two to one.

+For $k = 1$ the period is $\pi(10) = 60$, and this parity bias renders the last digit non-uniform in a completely explicit way: over one period each odd digit $\{1,3,5,7,9\}$ occurs $8$ times and each even digit $\{0,2,4,6,8\}$ occurs $4$ times, that is, with frequencies $2/15$ and $1/15$ respectively \cite{spilker}.
+The same parity mechanism biases the trailing $k$-blocks for every $k$.